Skip to main content

 By default, all costs are displayed in USD for easy comparison with your US-based budget.
 The exchange rate used is shown at the top of the results.

-INR Toggle
+INR Display

 Exchange Rate Note